siberianfox/tinygwiki/Developer-Notes.md

 * git status to see if it's clean
 * We maintain separate readme files outside of git - look in github support.
 Edit the readme_edge.md file and make a copy into the main directory.
 Delete the current readme.md and rename the readme_edge.md to readme.md

-== TAGS  ==
+## TAGS

-We try to follow a practice of providing an annotated tag for each push so we can easily get back to earlier builds
+Tags support getting back to earlier builds:

 See here: https://github.com/synthetos/TinyG/tags